-Riverside Arts Center receives operational support from the Michigan Council for Arts & Cultural Affairs (MCACA) and the National Endowment for the Arts (NEA).
-See RAC’s annual report for a complete listing of supporting individuals and and organizations.
+Riverside Arts Center receives operational support from the Ann Arbor Area Community Foundation, Michigan Council for Arts & Cultural Affairs (MCACA) and the National Endowment for the Arts (NEA).
+See Riverside Arts Center’s annual report for a complete listing of supporting individuals and organizations.

 Thank you, Visit Ypsi Now, for making the above video!
 We love it.